SMS Kaiser (1858): Conversion and later career

-The ship did not see further active service, however.
+The ship did not see further active service.
 She remained laid up from 1875, spending the first four months of 1876 in the II Reserve, followed by repairs and modifications for the rest of the year.
 During this period, naval engineers attempted to improve the ship's performance.
 In 1876, her original screw was replaced with a larger propeller that was 7.62 m in diameter.
 During speed tests conducted on 7 December, the ship reached 12.72 kn, more than a knot increase in speed.
 She was immediately returned to the II Reserve.
 In 1880, the ship had her rigging reduced and received new boilers.
 A new secondary battery that consisted of six 9 cm 24-caliber (cal.) breech-loading guns, two 7 cm 15-cal. guns, four 47 mm 33-cal. quick-firing guns, three 47 mm Hotchkiss revolver cannon, and four 25 mm machine guns was installed in 1882.
 In 1885, three 35 cm torpedo tubes were added, one in the bow and one on each broadside.

 A commission examined the ship in 1893 and recommended that the ship was "not suitable for commissioning".
 The government began negotiations with Venezuela in 1895 to sell Kaiser, but the discussion came to nothing.
 In 1897, she was stricken from the list of active battleships.
 The ship was disarmed in 1901, and the following year had her engines removed so she could be used as a barracks ship in Pola.
 She was formally stricken from the naval register on 4 January 1902, was renamed Bellona, and added to the list of hulks.
 She served as a barracks ship through World War I. From 1910 to 1917 the staff of the II Reserve was housed aboard the ship, and in 1918 the naval training school staff was brought aboard as well.
 After the war the ship was seized by Italy as a war prize; her ultimate fate is unknown.